silbermm/slim_pickens/README.md

 * create a new branch, then `git cherry-pick` all relevent commits from the `git log`
 * `git push` and create a PR

-Once I got into this rhytme, it felt like an appropriate time to build an automation to reduce the number of steps needed
+Once I got into this rhythm, it felt like an appropriate time to build an automation to reduce the number of steps needed

 ## The Solution